Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

     - This strategy implies that you don’t update unless you have to.
 You stay with the current version of the third-party library until you notice something wrong in your application, no matter how often the vendor publishes an update. ​
     - Whilst easier in the short term, with this strategy you will end up with a system which depends on outdated and unmaintained libraries, where you can't use some other libraries since they require a newer version of that library which you can't upgrade and at some point.
 You may lose the ability to fix some issues at all.​
     -
+- note: when addressing the vulnerabilities of a specific library by updating to a newer version, that always also improves the freshness

 ### 10. Adopting a new library [ROUGH DRAFT]